thzandvl/microhack-sap-data/README.md

 # SAP Microhack: CashFlow Prediction
 ## Summary
-For this Microhack we will:
+In this Microhack we will:
 * Extract (Historical) Sales Orders from SAP S/4HANA and load this in Synapse
 * Upload historical payments from a non-SAP system, in this example Cosmos DB, to Synapse
 * Visualize the extracted Sales Orders and invoice data with Power BI